 Checklist Before Buying a Motorbike in Vietnam

 We didn't have any mechanic knowledge before buying our motorbikes, but there are many things you can check on your own; even without any knowledge or experience about the bikes!

 These tips will definitely help people without any mechanic experience since we’re the same, but it turned out these things can save you a lot of time and money on the road, so let’s start:

 - Check the condition of both tires.
 You can put the price down if the tires are well-used and you should change the used tires as the roads can be very slippery in some sections.

-- Front and rear lights are working?
+- Are front and rear lights working?
 Does the brake indicator on the back work?

 - Always check out the condition of your horn and loudness level of it!
 It’s one of the most important things on your motorbike!

 - When doing a test drive, try out your brakes and get a feeling of tightness.

 - Try an electric starter as well as kickstarter.

 - Drive a bit and leave the motorbike on the stand.
 When the engine gets a bit warmer, you shouldn’t see any oil leaks below.
 If you notice any leaks after a short ride, it’s the sign that the engine isn’t in the best condition.